KenKundert/addsshkeys/README.rst

         the passphrase itself.
 In this case, the settings file should only be readable by the user.

-config_file_mask:
+**config_file_mask**

 An integer that determines if a warning should be printed about the the config file permissions being too loose.
 The permissions are only checked if the file is found to contain a passphrase.
 Default is 0o077.
 Set to 0o000 to disable the warning.
 Set to 0o077 to generate a warning if the configuration directory is readable or writable by the group or others.
 Set to 0o007 to generated a warning if the directory is readable or writable by others.

 Here is an example configuration file::